-- The SL has the day-to-day interaction and responsibility for RSM. - The RCC provides subject matter expertise and assists the RSM with non-medical care coordination, including development of the CRP. - The medical care manager provides for and ensures medical care coordination. - The primary care clinician ensures medical recovery
+- The SL has the day-to-day interaction and responsibility for RSM. - The RCC provides subject matter expertise and assists the RSM with non-medical care coordination, including development of the CRP. - In addition to uniformed C2, the SL's assist in the accompaniment of the steps necessary to achieve the goals identified by the RCC on the CRP. - The medical care manager provides for and ensures medical care coordination. - The primary care clinician ensures medical recovery